tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 2/COMP1350/Week 4 - Conceptual Data Modelling and Logical Modelling.md

 *There are three primary types of File organisation*
 1. **Sequential**: Records are stored in a linear fashion, one after the other.
 This arrangement is simple and suitable for batch processing, but it can be slower for direct access to specific records.
 2. **Indexed**: Involves maintaining a separate data structure, called an index, which stores pointers to the actual records.
 This enables faster access to records based on the index key.
 Common index types include B-trees and hash indexes.
+3. **Hashed**: Uses a hash function to determine the storage location of records.
+This method provides quick access when the hash function's distribution is even, but it can be challenging to handle collisions (when multiple records map to the same location).

+*Sequential organization is suitable for scenarios where records are processed in order, indexed organization is well-suited for direct access, and hashed organization provides quick access based on keys.
+The choice depends on the specific requirements and characteristics of the data and application.*